idnow/de.idnow.android/README.md

 We also offer the possibility to import the SDK as an .aar file instead.

-Copy the `idnow-android-sdk-x.x.x.aar` file into the `libs` folder, then add the following repositories and dependencies to your build.gradle file:
+Copy the `idnow-android-sdk-x.x.x.aar` file into the `libs` folder along with the `idnow-android-eid-sdk-x.x.x.aar` file if eID is used, then add the following repositories and dependencies to your build.gradle file:

 ```
 allprojects {